smithandrewl/awesome-ideas/README.md

   - Allow the number of iterations to be adjusted
   - Allow the resulting image to be saved.

+### Sierpinski Carpet
+A program to generate a [Sierpinski carpet](https://en.wikipedia.org/wiki/Sierpinski_carpet) and display it.

+Bonus:

+  - Allow the number of iterations to be adjusted
+  - Allow the resulting image to be saved.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)